 Some Student Health Services other than basic care may include additional fees.
 Charges associated with services are usually significantly lower than those found elsewhere.
-Student Health

-Services accepts California's Family PACT program designed to cover the costs of services to prevent unplanned pregnancies and protect the reproductive health of those who qualify.
+Student Health Services accepts California's Family PACT program designed to cover the costs of services to prevent unplanned pregnancies and protect the reproductive health of those who qualify.
 Student Health Services does not accept any other forms of insurance.
 Students are responsible for the cost of their healthcare whether received at Student Health Services or at an outside facility.
-Students are encouraged to purchase medical insurance coverage.
-A community resource specialist is available in the Health Promotion department to provide information and assistance.
+A community resource specialist is available in the Well-Being and Health Promotion department to provide information and assistance.
 Questions regarding insurance coverage for specific campus programs, institutional safety regulations, and potential risks inherent in academic programs and student activities should be directed to the responsible faculty or staff member in charge of the activity.